michael-kitchin/CarND-Traffic-Sign-Classifier-Project/README.md

 _The submission includes five new German Traffic signs found on the web, and the images are visualized.
 Discussion is made as to particular qualities of the images or traffic signs in the images that are of interest, such as whether they would be difficult for the model to classify._

 Ten new images of signs were captured via screenshot from Google Street View, taken from in/around Düsseldorf and Hamburg.
+No consideration was made for sign type vs training set sign type (label) distribution, plotted above.

 In general, these images appeared clearer (superior color fidelity, brightness, and/or contrast) and/or acquired from less-oblique angles than those in the provided training/validation/test sets.
 These qualities were anticipated to work against the model's trained characteristics, despite being more usable for human decision-making.